ethereum/go-ethereum/docs/_developers/devguide.md

 If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request (PR) for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our gitter channel](https://gitter.im/ethereum/go-ethereum) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you wish to submit more complex changes though, please check up with the core devs in the go-ethereum [Discord server](discord). to ensure those changes are in line with the general philosophy of the project and/or get some early feedback.
+This can reduce your effort as well as speeding up our review and merge procedures.

 PRs need to be based on and opened against the `master` branch (unless by explicit agreement, you contribute to a complex feature branch).

-Your PR will be reviewed according to the [Code Review guidelines](../developers/code-review-guidelines).
+Your PR will be reviewed according to the [Code Review guidelines](code-review).

 We encourage a PR early approach, meaning you create the PR the earliest even without the fix/feature.
 This will let core devs and other volunteers know you picked up an issue.